 Easy Thanksgiving And Christmas Dinner Clean Up Tips

 I love hosting during the holidays, but I hate the cleanup.
-Talk about a mess cooking dinner for your entire family can make your kitchen look like a bomb went off in it.
+Cooking dinner for your entire family can make your kitchen look like a bomb went off in it.

 Over the years I have perfected my methods of cooking for easy cleanup, and I discovered other ways to cut down on the mess.
 So here are my best tips for you.

 - One the worst things to clean out is the turkey pan.
-I recommend that you buy a Reynolds turkey bag but sometimes they burst, so I also recommend lining foil at the bottom of the pan just in case.
+I recommend that you buy a Reynolds turkey bag but sometimes they burst, so I also recommend lining foil at the bottom of the pan.
 Clean up will be a breeze.

-- My second suggestion is line whatever baking dishes and pan you can with foil makes cleanup easy.
+- My second suggestion is line whatever baking dishes and pan you can with foil which makes cleanup easy.

-- Reynolds sells a crock-pot liners and using one saves your burned space.
-You don’t have to clean the crock-pot out so that’s why I recommend the crock-pot to make your mashed potatoes.
+- Reynolds sells a crock-pot liners and using one saves burner space.
+The liner means you won't need to wash the crock-pot out.
+So that’s why I recommend the crock-pot to make your mashed potatoes.

 - Consider buying beverages that are canned, so you don’t need a glass.
 Most people will drink cold canned soda.

-- Try the Pinterest Miracle Cleaner.
-It’s a solution of dawn and vinegar, and it works like a dream on dirty pots and pans especially if you throw in a little of baking soda for extra scrubbing power.
+- Pinterest Miracle Cleaner is amazing try it on your pans.
+A solution of Dawn and vinegar, and this works like a dream on dirty pots and pans especially if you add a little baking soda for extra scrubbing power.
 This stuff will dissolve the food.

-- Keep a Tide pen handy to pretreat and remove stains from table linens.
+- A Tide pen will to pretreat and remove stains from table linens and clothing.

 - Serve your dishes in the containers you use for leftovers.
 I use Pyrex clear glass bowls with lids.